shermanlo77/cptimeseries/compound_poisson/README.md

 * `compound_poisson.fit`
     * Modules for fitting the model onto data.
 * `compound_poisson.forecast`
     * Modules for forward simulation given the fitted model.
 Also contain modules for assessing the performance of the forecast.
+Please refer to the README as well.
 * `compound_poisson.mcmc`
     * Implementations of MCMC algorithms and target distributions.